dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Signing

 The federation metadata is signed with JWS and published using JWS JSON Serialization according to the General JWS JSON Serialization Syntax defined in [@!RFC7515].
-It is RECOMMENDED that federation metadata signatures are created with algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].
+The Federation metadata signatures are RECOMMENDED to be created using the algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].
+However, to accommodate evolving cryptographic standards, alternative algorithms MAY be used, provided they meet the security requirements of the federation.

 The following federation metadata signature protected headers are REQUIRED: